Corinthian Sailing Club

 - The maximum boat length of all boats in davits shall not exceed 20 feet based on the manufacturer’s specified length overall (LOA).

-- Boats kept in davits shall be raised to a height of at
+- Boats kept in davits shall be suspended a minimum of one foot above normal water level.

 - Primary walkways common to davits shall be the responsibility of the Club for construction and maintenance.